 Until the mid 1990s it was thought that bacteria lack a cytoskeleton

 In fact, the nucleotide-driven dynamics of these polymers make them immensely useful for the majority of living organisms since polymer growth and disassembly may be used by cells to generate force.
-Indeed, they can be regarded as one-dimensional motors, hence we termed them cytomotive.
-For further reading we suggest our recent review in Int Rev Cell Mol Biol (2011).
+Indeed, they can often be regarded as one-dimensional motors, hence we termed them cytomotive.
+For further reading we suggest our review in Int Rev Cell Mol Biol (2011).

 For our investigations into the bacterial cytoskeleton we employ a multiscale approach that involves X-ray crystallography for the visualisation of atoms in molecules, electron microscopy for imaging molecules in filaments and whole, frozen cells (electron cryotomography) and light microscopy for visualising the dynamics of cytomotive filaments and cells.

 In addition to our work on cytomotive filaments, we are deciphering the mechanisms of eukaryotic cohesin in a collaboration with Kim Nasmyth in Oxford.
-We have also worked on bacterial dynamin, Lon protease, and a variety of cytoskeleton-related proteins.
+We have also worked on bacterial dynamin, Lon protease, and a large variety of cytoskeleton-related proteins.
 One of the most active areas at the moment are the ParMRC and TubZRC systems for bacterial plasmid segregation that have proved invaluable in deciphering some of the basic principles of cytomotive filaments because of their relative simplicity.